-Founded in 2013, NLE Lab has presented exhibitions and programming at the legendary Jamaica Colosseum Mall, in a former ballroom in the South Bronx, a beauty salon in Chinatown, and an abandoned storefront in Greenwich Village.
-Past instructors include Rachel Gugelberger; Petrushka Bazin Larsen, Independent Curator and Vice President of Programs and Education, Brooklyn Children’s Museum; Sara Reisman, Executive Director and Artistic Director of the Shelley & Donald Rubin Foundation; and Manon Slome, Co-Founder and Chief Curator of No Longer Empty.
+Founded in 2013, NLE Lab has presented exhibitions and programming at Jamaica Colosseum Mall, in a former ballroom in the South Bronx, a beauty salon in Chinatown, and an abandoned storefront in Greenwich Village.
+Past instructors include NLE’s Rachel Gugelberger; Petrushka Bazin Larsen, Independent Curator and Executive Director, The Reading Room; Sara Reisman, Artistic Director, The Shelley & Donald Rubin Foundation; and Manon Slome, Co-Founder and Chief Curator of No Longer Empty.

 The 2017 NLE Curatorial Lab is supported in part by an award from the National Endowment for the Arts, public funds from the New York City Department of Cultural Affairs, the Laurie M. Tisch Illumination Fund, and Isambard Kingdom Brunel of North America.

 Dates: October 10, 2017 – February 24, 2018

 Location: Jamaica, Queens